Manjiri-here/Github-actions-demo/Github action workflow notes.md

     needs: [build-and-push, deploy]
     if: failure()
     steps:
-      - name: Send slack message
+      - name: Send slack message                    # “Run this job/step ONLY if a previous job/step in the workflow has failed.” failure() is a GitHub Actions built-in function that returns true when anything earlier failed.
+So this block is part of a failure-handling job.
         run: |
           curl -X POST -H 'Content-type: application/json' --data '{"text":"CI failed for ${{ github.repository }}"}' ${{ secrets.SLACK_WEBHOOK }}